FastFreddi/ubuntu-baseimage-homeseer/README.md

-# ubuntu-baseimage-homeseer
+# HomeSeer container using Ubuntu Baseimage
-Docker image based on phusion/baseimage for HomeSeer This is usefull for hosts running Docker without systemd such as Synology.
+Docker image based on phusion/baseimage for HomeSeer.
+This is usefull for hosts running Docker without systemd such as Synology.

 # Instructions for Synology